Emotion-Aligned Contrastive Learning Between Images and Music: Emo-CLIM Framework

 \textbf{Intra-Modal Contrastive Losses}: To learn a more robust joint embedding space as well as regularize the cross-modal objectives, we include intra-modal SupCon loss terms in our full objective.
 The intra-modal SupCon losses are defined as in \autoref{eq:cross_modal_supcon} with $ M_1 = M_2 $ .
 These intra-modal SupCon losses ``pull together" same-modality embeddings with the same emotion label and ``push apart" same-modality embeddings with different emotion labels.

 \textbf{Total Contrastive Loss}: The total combined loss is a weighted average of 2 cross-modal and 2 intra-modal losses:

 $ L_{\text{total}} $ is modality-symmetric, which ensures the joint embedding space does not favor one modality over the other.
-The weights of each loss component are determined empirically.
-Thus, the adapted supervised contrastive objective enables us to learn a joint emotion space between images and music audio, aligned both in an intra-modal and cross-modal manner.
+Thus, the adapted supervised contrastive objective enables us to learn a joint embedding space between images and music audio, aligned both in an intra-modal and cross-modal manner.